-- Take leadership in closing the governance gap between countries and regions in order to effectively address the fundamental problems on the ground.
+- Promote internationally recognized frameworks in the EU that take a risk-based approach instead of adopting the EU-specific conditions.
+A globally coherent framework is a pre-condition to enable companies to take a global approach as well as meaningful local actions.
+Such frameworks include the UN Guiding Principles on Business and Human Rights and the OECD Guidance for Multinational Enterprises. - Take leadership in closing the governance gap between countries and regions in order to effectively address the fundamental problems on the ground.
 The BRT recognises that the efforts of industry alone cannot ensure responsible sourcing of products and services from such regions.
-It is crucial that national governments get involved and collaborate and thus EU diplomacy has an important role to play.
+Although the world is experiencing unprecedented challenges from the COVID-19, it is crucial that national governments get involved and collaborate and thus EU diplomacy has an important role to play.
 The BRT supports dialogue and engagement with stakeholders.
-It is the best method to drive collaboration across different cultures and systems and to create value for business and society. - Create an environment where companies are encouraged to nurture responsible supply chains.
+It is the best method to drive collaboration across different cultures and systems and to create value for business and society.

+• Create an environment where companies are encouraged to nurture responsible supply chains.
 The EU should recognise company efforts to make progress in nurturing competitive, value-creating supplier networks and to put in place enabling management processes, as opposed to a punishing framework.